iifrp/iifrp.github.io/_rfc/RFC-5.md

 FOODSTUFFS classified in the Potus (Beverage) Domain, often referred to as drinks, are those that comprise a significant or otherwise RECOMMENDED component of a full meal, but that do nevertheless convey caloric, nutritional, or enjoyment when consumed.
 They are often consumed by drinking (both with and without utensils) and are usually without distinguishable component parts.

-In order to meet the definition of a Catino (Dish), a food must meet the following formal definition:
+In order to meet the definition of a Potus (Dish), a food must meet the following formal definition:

 > Potus (Beverage Domain):
 >